 Cross-platform compatibility working on any device with a browser

 These tools excel for students who need quick access to coding environments without local setup requirements.
-They're particularly valuable for collaborative projects and portfolio development.

-Google's Antigravity entered public preview in 2026, offering autonomous coding agents powered by Gemini 3 Pro and Claude Sonnet.
-The tool focuses on high-level app logic and debugging, making it ideal for students who want to focus on problem-solving rather than syntax.
+Google's Antigravity entered public preview in 2026, offering autonomous coding agents that focus on high-level app logic and debugging.
+The tool is ideal for students who want to focus on problem-solving rather than syntax details.

 Early access features include: